Suwmlee/encoding-guide/src/encoding/screenshots.md

 1. You save frame numbers and can easily reference these again, e.g. if you want to redo your screenshots.
 2. It takes care of proper conversion and compression for you, which might not be the case with some previewers (e.g. VSEdit).

-To use `ScreenGen`, create a new folder you want your screenshots in, e.g. "Screenshots", and a file with the frame numbers you'd like to screenshot, e.g.
+To use `ScreenGen`, create a new folder you want your screenshots in, e.g. "Screenshots", and a file called "screens.txt" with the frame numbers you'd like to screenshot, e.g.

 ```
 26765